ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ### Selection

-Participation is limited to 15 participants.
+Participation is limited to **15 participants**.
 Selection will follow a first-come, first-served criterion, and successful applicants will be notified progressively as the registrations are reviewed.

 <br>
 <br>